Hawaiian honeycreeper: Evolution and phylogeny

 The Hawaiian honeycreepers are the sister taxon to the Carpodacus rosefinches.
 Their ancestors are thought to have been from Asia and diverged from Carpodacus about 7.2 million years ago, and they are thought to have first arrived and radiated on the Hawaiian Islands between 5.7–7.2 million years ago, which was roughly the same time that the islands of Ni'ihau and Kauai formed.
 The lineage of the recently extinct po'ouli (Melamprosops) was the most ancient of the Hawaiian honeycreeper lineages to survive to recent times, diverging about 5.7–5.8 million years ago.
 The lineage containing Oreomystis and Paroreomyza was the second to diverge, diverging about a million years after the po'ouli's lineage.
 Most of the other lineages with highly distinctive morphologies are thought to have originated in the mid-late Pliocene, after the formation of Oahu but prior to the formation of Maui.
 Due to this, Oahu likely played a key role in the formation of diverse morphologies among honeycreepers, allowing for cycles of colonization and speciation between Kauai and Oahu.

-A phylogenetic tree of the recent Hawaiian honeycreeper lineages is shown here.
-Genera or clades with question marks (?) are of controversial or uncertain taxonomic placement.

-The classification of Paroreomyza and Oreomystis as sister genera and forming the second most basal group is based on genetic and molecular evidence, and has been affirmed by numerous studies; however, when morphological evidence only is used, Paroreomyza is instead the second most basal genus, with Oreomystis being the third most basal genus and more closely allied with the derived Hawaiian honeycreepers, as Oreomystis shares traits with the derived honeycreepers, such as a squared-off tongue and a distinct musty odor, that Paroreomyza does not.
+Cladogram of the approximate relationships of most living and recently extinct Hawaiian honeycreepers based on autosomal nuclear DNA, after Campana et al. 2026.
+Note that there is some uncertainty regarding the interrelationships between the two genera of "creepers" (Oreomystis and Paroreomyza), which some analyses find to be a monophyletic group, as well as between the main subgroups of the "primary clade" containing most Hawaiian honeycreepers (which also includes the extinct genera Xestospiza and Vangulifer which are not included in this tree due to the poor quality of their sequenced DNA) due to rapid radiation.
+There has also been interspecies gene flow between different Hawaiian honeycreeper lineages that is not captured in this diagram.The classification of Paroreomyza and Oreomystis as sister genera and their position within the larger clade is based on genetic and molecular evidence, and has been affirmed by numerous studies; however, when morphological evidence only is used, the recovered relationships change, as Oreomystis shares traits with the derived honeycreepers, such as a squared-off tongue and a distinct musty odor, that Paroreomyza does not.
 This does not align with the genetic evidence supporting Paroreomyza and Oreomystis as sister genera, and it would be seemingly impossible for only Paroreomyza to have lost the distinctive traits but Oreomystis and all core honeycreepers to have retained or convergently evolved them, thus presenting a taxonomic conundrum.

 Viridonia (containing the greater ʻamakihi) may be associated with or even synonymous with the genus Aidemedia (containing the prehistoric icterid-like and sickle-billed gapers), and has the most debated taxonomy; it was long classified within the "greater Hemignathus" radiation (a now-paraphyletic grouping containing species formerly lumped within Hemignathus, including Hemignathus, Akialoa, and Chlorodrepanis) and while some sources speculate it as being sister to Chlorodrepanis (containing the lesser ʻamakihis), other sources speculate it may be a sister genus to the genus Loxops (containing the 'akepas, ʻakekeʻe and ʻalawī).